Silicon Valley Strikers

-The Silicon Valley Strikers are an American professional Twenty20 franchise cricket team that compete in Minor League Cricket (MiLC).
-The team is based in Silicon Valley, California.
+The Silicon Valley Strikers are an American professional Twenty20 cricket team based in the San Francisco Bay Area that competes in Minor League Cricket (MiLC).
 It was formed in 2020 as part of 24 original teams to compete in Minor League Cricket.
-The franchise is owned by bInfinite, LLC.
+The franchise is owned by Stanford Strikers LLC.

 The team's home ground is Morgan Hills Outdoor Sports Complex, located in Morgan Hill, California.
-Unmukt Chand was named as captain, while Pranay Suri was named as vice-captain for the team.
+Pranay Suri was named as captain for the 2023 Minor league season, replacing Unmukt Chand.

-The current leading run-scorer is Unmukt Chand, with the highest wicket-taker being Abhishek Paradkar.
+The current leading run-scorer is Unmukt Chand, with the highest wicket-taker being Pranay Suri.

 Franchise history

 Background

 Talks of an American Twenty20 league started in November 2018 just before USA Cricket became the new governing body of cricket in the United States.
 In May 2021, USA Cricket announced they had accepted a bid by American Cricket Enterprises (ACE) for a US$1 billion investment covering the league and other investments benefitting the U.S. national teams.

 In an Annual General Meeting on February 21, 2020, it was announced that USA Cricket was planning to launch Major League Cricket in 2021 and Minor League Cricket that summer, but it was delayed due to the COVID-19 pandemic and due to the lack of high-quality cricket stadiums in the USA.
 Major League Cricket was pushed to a summer-2023 launch and Minor League Cricket was pushed back to July 31, 2021.

 USA Cricket CEO Iain Higgins also pointed out cities such as New York City, Houston and Los Angeles with a large cricket fanbase, and targeted them among others as launch cities for Minor League Cricket.